Device Association and Resource Allocation for Hierarchical Split Federated Learning in Space-Air-Ground Integrated Network: Introduction

 Split Federated Learning (SFL) can offer a solution to the aforementioned challenges by splitting DNN models layer-wise.
 Resource constrained devices handle shallow-layer computations, where deep-layer tasks are offloaded to edge servers \cite{9}.
 The authors in \cite{10} focused on split point selection and bandwidth allocation for minimal SFL latency, solved via alternating optimization.
 In \cite{11}, a hierarchical SFL framework with convergence performance analysis was proposed, jointly optimizing model splitting and aggregation through iterative descent.
 Besides, the authors in \cite{12} introduced a communication and computation efficient SFL framework with dynamic model splitting and aggregated gradient broadcasting.

 However, existing studies have not integrated SFL with the SAGIN architecture, nor have they fully considered the impact of unbalanced data distribution, which has largely hindered the efficient training of models in the SAGIN scenario.
 To address these issues, we analyze the convergence performance and derive the impacts of split layer selection and device association on performance.
 On this basis, we establish a joint optimization problem that minimizes the weighted sum of training loss and latency by optimizing split layer selection, device association, and resource allocation.
-Compared with \cite{10}, the proposed algorithm incorporates model spliting, which can reduce the local training load of devices.
-Meanwhile, in comparison with \cite{13}, we incorporate device association modeling and, based on the analytical findings, effectively mitigate the adverse effects of imbalance data distribution on model training.
+Meanwhile, in comparison with \cite{10}, we incorporate device association modeling and, based on the analytical findings, effectively mitigate the adverse effects of imbalance data distribution on model training.
+Compared with \cite{13}, the proposed algorithm incorporates model spliting, which can reduce the local training load of devices.
 Simulation results can validate the theoretical analysis and demonstrate the effectiveness of the proposed solution.